School of Medicine

 949-824-5388 or 800-UCI-5388

 The UC Irvine School of Medicine is a member of the American Medical College Application Service (AMCAS).
-All students who seek entrance to the UC Irvine School of Medicine must complete the AMCAS application.
+All students who seek entrance to the UC Irvine School of Medicine must complete the American Medical Colleges Application Services (AMCAS) application.
 Applications must be submitted between June 1 and November 1 of the year preceding anticipated admission.

-Additional information for the following programs is included below: Medical Scientist Training Program (M.D./Ph.D.), the M.D./M.B.A Program, Program in Medical Education for the Latino Community (PRIME-LC, and the MD/MPH program.
+Additional information for the following programs is included below: Medical Scientist Training Program (MSTP, M.D./Ph.D.), M.D./M.B.A Program, MD/MPH program, and Program in Medical Education for the Latino Community (PRIME-LC.

 Students can be considered for admission to the School of Medicine if they meet the following requirements: